Veryan4/truba/scraper/README.md

-## Core Api
+## Scraper

-This service manages all back-end communication.
-There is a back-end facing (Controller.py), front-end facing (UiContrller.py), and async (Worker.py) copy of the same image.
+This job runes on a schedule and scrapes the data of the news sources and feeds it to Core API for it to be fed to the DB.

 ## List of scraped sources